Fr. Dominic Bouck, MA

 - Director of University Ministry

-- Instructor of Catholic Studies
+- Assistant Professor of Catholic Studies

 Originally from Dickinson, North Dakota, I am the youngest of seven children and a graduate of Trinity Catholic Schools.
 I did my undergraduate and college seminary for the Diocese of Bismarck at the University of St. Thomas.